-The retail sector has undergone tremendous change over the past few decades.
-E-commerce has dramatically changed the traditional "brick and mortar" retail market over several decades as customers have grown to rely on its convenience and cost-effectiveness.
-In 2020, the COVID-19 pandemic created an unprecedented and immediate jump in e-commerce demand, as consumers avoided in-person shopping to adhere to social distancing and work-from-home protocols.
+The retail sector has changed tremendously during the past few decades.
+E-commerce dramatically changed the traditional "brick and mortar" retail market as customers grew to rely on its convenience and costeffectiveness.
+In 2020, the COVID-19 pandemic created an unprecedented and immediate jump in e-commerce demand, as consumers avoided inperson shopping to adhere to social distancing and work-from-home protocols.
 E-commerce is now estimated to comprise 14.4% of total U.S. retail sales, an increase of 4.5% over its retail share in 2018, a total industry value of \$794 billion.

-E-commerce has impacted many communities as traditional brick and mortar retail establishments close due to e-commerce competition, often being replaced by warehouses and fulfillment centers located near consumers.
-Rising e-commerce volumes are resulting in "megawarehouse" developments of one million square feet or more.
-Notably, Amazon has opened multiple warehousing and distribution facilities in Missouri, including an 855,000-square-foot facility in St. Peters and a 1.3 million-square-foot facility in Republic.
+E-commerce impacted many communities as traditional brick and mortar retail establishments close due to e-commerce competition, often being replaced by warehouses and fulfillment centers located near consumers.
+Rising e-commerce volumes are resulting in "mega-warehouse" developments of one million square feet or more.
+Notably, Amazon has opened multiple warehousing and distribution facilities in Missouri, including an 855,000-square-foot facility in St. Peters and a 1.3 millionsquare-foot facility in Republic.

-Being close to consumers allows e-retailers to deliver goods in less time.
-If constructing a new facility is not feasible, retailers are also experimenting with repurposing existing retail stores or developing micro fulfillment centers, which are new, smaller warehouses averaging about 10,000 square feet close to or in major population centers.
-These freight-intensive facilities are critical to meeting Missourian's demand for goods and depend on the maintenance of a safe and efficient roadway network statewide.
+Being close to consumers allows e-retailers to deliver goods faster.
+Where constructing a new facility is not feasible, retailers are also experimenting with repurposing existing retail stores and developing micro fulfillment centers, which are new, smaller warehouses averaging about 10,000 square feet, close to or in major population centers.
+These freight-intensive facilities are critical to meeting Missourians' demand for goods.
+E-commerce depends on -a safe and efficient statewide roadway network.